SalocinDotTEN/yoprint-laravel-test/README.md

 It uses resumable js to handle the large file upload and then SQLite as the database.

 The app is accessible from the URL http://yoprint.salocinten.info/

+The database viewer is accessible from the URL http://yoprint.salocinten.info/dbviewer